SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/Concurrency.rst

 - Code in an asynchronous function or method.

-- Code in the ``main()`` method of a structure, class, or enumeration that's marked with ``@main``.
+- Code in the static ``main()`` method of a structure, class, or enumeration that's marked with ``@main``.

-- Code at the top level that makes up an implicit main function.

 - Code in a detached child task, as shown in :ref:`Concurrency_TaskHandle` below.

 ..
-XXX If we get a replacement for runAsyncAndBlock() add that to the list above too

-..
 SE-0296 specificalls out that top-level code is *not* an async context, contrary to what you might expect.
+   If that get changed, put this bullet back into the list above:
+   Code at the top level that makes up an implicit main function.

 In contrast to using ``async`` and ``await``, consider how you would write the example above